Ray Owes

-Raymond Owes (born December 11, 1972 in San Bernardino, California) is an American former professional basketball player.
+Raymond Owes (born December 11, 1972) is an American former professional basketball player.
 He was listed at 204 cm 102 kg.
-He played small forward and for the University of Arizona (1991–95), and was named first-team All-Pac-10 in 1995.
+He played small forward and for the Arizona Wildcats from 1991 to 1995, and was named first-team All-Pac-10 in 1995.

-Owes played 24 games for the NBA's Golden State Warriors during the 1996-97 season, averaging 3.1 points and 2.9 rebounds per game.
+Owes played 51 games for the NBA's Golden State Warriors during the 1996-97 season, averaging 3.1 points and 2.9 rebounds per game.
 He also played in the Australian NBL for the Geelong Supercats and Townsville Crocodiles.
-While playing for Geelong, Owes was selected to the 1996 All-NBL team as a Power forward.
+While playing for Geelong, Owes was selected to the 1996 All-NBL team as a power forward.